saiga006/message-finder/README.md

     4. Snackbar related bug fixes

+#### Beta 1.3.0 Changelog:
+  - Support for multiple keywords (CSV or space seperated format)
+  - Added New icons and changed app name
+  - Bug Fixes
+    1. Notification and Snackbar redesign
+    2. Launch App Permission screen directly from snackbar on user approval
+    3. Edit text and Text View restyling

 ### Compatibility:

   - Currently expected to work on phones from Android M to Android P.